Quick answers to the most common questions about surgical menopause. Click any question to expand the answer — and follow the links for more detail.

 What if my GP doesn’t know much about surgical menopause?

-You can ask for a referral or seek a second opinion.
-Bringing resources to your appointment may help too.
+You can ask for a referral to a specialist or seek a second opinion.
+Bringing our free booklet to your appointment can help frame the conversation.
+Read more: Self-advocacy · Healthcare directory

-How can I find a good menopause doctor?
+How can I find a good menopause-informed healthcare provider?